Chua Ser Lien: Arrest

-Kidnapping trial
+Abduction trial

 Pleas of guilt and submissions

 On 6 September 2004, Chua Ser Lien and Tan Ping Koon stood trial at the High Court for the abduction of the seven-year-old girl and extortion.
 Although both men initially argued there was no case to answer since the demand for ransom did not take place after the girl's abduction, both Tan and Chua eventually changed their minds and plead guilty to kidnapping the girl for ransom.

 The men's respective lawyers Lee Teck Leng (Chua's lawyer) and Subhas Anandan (Tan's lawyer) argued that the death penalty was inappropriate for their two clients.
 In the case of Chua, Lee argued that Chua was a first offender and he committed the crime due to financial difficulties faced by his cleaning firm, and during the 30-minute long abduction, Chua and Tan did not harm the girl or tie her up, and Chua also accepted the girl's plea to not be gagged, and Chua repeatedly assured the girl that he and Tan would not hurt her and she would be alright.
 Her release before the demand for ransom also spared the girl and her family from the trauma of having to negotiate her release and paying the ransom.

 Not only did Lee highlighted Chua's remorse and full cooperation with the police, Lee also submitted psychiatric reports to show that Chua's severe psychiatric issues had significant influence over his mental faculties and ability to think, which severely impaired his mental responsibility and from the words of the psychiatrist Dr Francis Ngui (who assessed Chua), Chua would not have committed the crime had he not been suffering from his mental disorders.
 Hence, the trial court was urged to temper justice with mercy and show leniency to Chua in terms of his sentence.
 Similarly for Tan, his lawyer Anandan highlighted about Tan's psychiatric problems and low IQ in order to persuade the trial judge to not subject Tan to a harsh punishment on account of the same mitigating factors laid out by Chua's lawyer.
 The prosecution did not make submissions on sentence.